 After you right-click to end the feature, you will get a pop-up dialog called Road - Feature Attributes.
 Here you can enter attributes of the newly created feature.
-Since the fid is an Autogenerate field, you will not be able to enter a value manually.
-Leave it as such and enter the road name as it appears on the topo map.
+Skip entering any value for fid as it is a sequential id that will be autogenerated.
+Enter the road name as it appears on the topo map.
 Optionally, assign a Road Class value as well.
 Click OK.

 The default style of the new line layer is a thin line.
-Let’s change it so we can better see the digitized features on the canvas.
-Right-click the
+Let’s change it to better see the digitized features on the canvas.
+Select the

-Before we digitize the remaining roads, it is important to update some other snap settings that are important to create an error free layer.
-Right-click on any empty space on the toolbar area and activate the Snapping toolbar
+Before we digitize the remaining roads, it is essential to update some other important snap settings to create an error-free layer.
+Right-click on any space on the toolbar area and activate the Snapping toolbar.

 Now an Enable Snapping (Magnet Icon) will appear on the panel.
-Click on it to enable it and select All Layers and select
+Click on it to enable it and select All Layers and choose

 Open Snapping Options...

 Now you can click Add feature button and digitize other roads around the park.
-Make sure to click Save Edits after you add a new feature to save your work.
-A useful tool to help you with digitizing is the Vertex Tool.
+Make sure to click Save Edits after adding a new feature to save your work.
+A helpful tool to help you digitize is the Vertex Tool.
 Click the Vertex Tool button and select

 Vertex Tool (Current Layer).

 Once the node tool is activated, click on any feature to show the vertices.
 Click on any vertex to select it.
 The vertex will change the color once it is selected.
 Now you can click and drag your mouse to move the vertex.
 This is useful when you want to make adjustments after the feature is created.
 You can also delete a selected vertex by clicking the Delete key.
 (Option+Delete on a mac)

 Once you have finished digitizing all the roads, click the Toggle Editing button.
 Click Save.